-On the way to the Creek Stand, I noticed that all three scrapes at the top of the hill had been worked during the night.
+On the way to the Creek Stand, I noticed that all three scrapes had been worked during the night.
 One looked like a rotor tiller had been used to till up the scrape.
 Maybe this was my day to get a “good” deer.
 After settling in my chair and pulling on my face mask camo, my gloves, and buttoning up my coat, I began the wait.
-Since I was in a comfortable chair and warm as toast, I got real comfortable and soon dozed off.
+Since I was in a comfortable chair and warm as toast, I got comfortable and soon dozed off.
 I woke up with a start and looked to my left, and what I saw was an eight-pointer looking over his back at me about 50 yards out.
-Now I was not in any position to make any shot as I was turned completely to the right with my 7mm pointing 180 degrees away from the deer.
+Now I was not in any position to make any shot as I was turned entirely to the right with my 7mm pointing 180 degrees away from the deer.

 Slowly, ever so slowly, I tried to reposition myself so that I could take the shot; but before I could, the eight-pointer just walked into the woods.
 It wasn’t 20 seconds, and a big doe walked out into the lane and then walked back into the woods.
 After this showing, I was now fully positioned for a shot, and I began the wait once more.
 Ten minutes went by, and the doe popped out again and started heading down the lane towards the deer stand.
 She stopped and looked at me, stooped to pick up an acorn, took a few more steps, picked up another acorn, took another look at me and headed off into the woods.
 “Gone for the day,” I thought.